aldostools/COBRA/487/README.md

 [Evilnat's changes]

+* Improvements to Fan Control
+* Support for QA flags based on Habib's code
 * Updated KW's code to search webMAN in flash and load it firstly if it's found in /dev_hdd0, will search in the following paths:
 	- /dev_flash/vsh/module/webftp_server.sprx
 	- /dev_flash/ps3ita/webftp_server.sprx